Herman Miller (MLHR) versus Deluxe (DLX) Critical Contrast

 |3.00

-Herman Miller currently has a consensus price target of $40.50, suggesting a potential upside of 27.56%.
-Given Herman Miller’s higher possible upside, equities research analysts plainly believe Herman Miller is more favorable than Deluxe.
+Herman Miller currently has a consensus price target of $40.50, indicating a potential upside of 28.98%.
+Given Herman Miller’s higher probable upside, analysts plainly believe Herman Miller is more favorable than Deluxe.

-This table compares Herman Miller and Deluxe’s revenue, earnings per share and valuation.

 Profitability